piegian99ita/SDN_digital_twin/README.md

  # Digital Twins in SDN Networks

- This project explores the application of machine learning for traffic prediction in Software-Defined Networking (SDN) environments.
+ This project explores the creation of a real-time digital twin for network management in Software-Defined Networking (SDN) environments.
 It leverages the following technologies:

  - **Mininet**: A Python library for emulating network topologies, enabling the creation and experimentation with virtual networks.
  - **Ryu**: A popular open-source SDN controller framework, providing the foundation for constructing custom traffic management and data collection logic.